 The truth, and probably the reason the Establishment is so worried, is that no-one really knows where Trump will end up.
 But he did not have up the ante in the way that he did with this immigration plan.

 Partly this is cultural.
 Unlike Buchanan, Trump appears to be a comfortingly nominal Christian.
 And, as a recent JTA/ Times of Israel article put it:

-Indeed, Trump’s instant, violent and histrionic reaction to any perceived check, while apparently utterly stunning to the Washington-based political elite, seems actually perfectly normal to anyone who has lived in Manhattan (or, for that matter, has had a Jewish girlfriend).
+Trump is from New York, works in professions saturated with Jews and long has been a vocal supporter of Israel.
+His daughter and two grandchildren are Jewish, the executive vice president of his organization is Jewish — and Trump certainly has chutzpah.Indeed, Trump’s instant, violent and histrionic reaction to any perceived check, while apparently utterly stunning to the Washington-based political elite, seems actually perfectly normal to anyone who has lived in Manhattan (or, for that matter, has had a Jewish girlfriend).

 But can it last?
 I would say no. The blind commitment of American Jews to the post-1965 policy of mass immigration, alas, has proved (with notable exceptions) at least as strong as their commitment to Israel.
 Already you can see the emotion kicking in: Ross Kaminsky (email him) writes in Trump’s shameful immigration plan (American Spectator, Aug 18 2015):